Farrukhabad district: Kampil

 Data gathered up to now on the history of Kampil, and, in particular, the results of the excavation carried out in 1976, indicate the beginning of a settlement in the place no earlier than the 7th century BC.
-These findings deny hypothesis put forward by Alexander Cunningham.
+These findings deny the hypothesis put forward by Alexander Cunningham.
 Ancient literature dates Kampilya farther back in time and gives it an importance and a royal dignity which clearly contrasts with the results of the excavation of 1976.
 Limited archaeological research carried out at Kampil up to now cannot be considered definitive, therefore the identity of Kampil = Kampilya has still to be proved.

 Besides being a prosperous town, Kampilya was also an important Jaina and Buddhist religious centre.
 Tradition recognises the town as the birthplace of the thirteenth tirthankara Vimalanatha.
 The religious importance of Kampilya was no less a measure of its reputation as a centre of trade and commerce.
 It has been suggested that Kampilya could have been the site of a strategic ford to go across the river Ganges.
 To further underline the importance of the town, moreover, there is evidence of its connection with the most important inhabited centres of the period.
 "The Grand Route" stretched from Taxila to Vaishali and farther, and at Panipat split into two branches: the southern route also went through Kampilya.
 It has also been pointed out that Kampilya lay on a route mentioned in the Satapatha Brahmana.